 -- If the lashes are exposed to heat or water, etc.

-Depending on the client’s needs, you may be called upon to simply balance the fill for maintenance, switching to a fuller look and using the volume technique, make a change to the style, or a change tot he length of the fill.
-Fills are a good opportunity for you to refine your client's style based on what look they are going for, as well as what events your client might be experiencing.
-It is an opportunity for the client to play with their look and for you to express your creativity and artistry.
+Depending on the client’s needs, you may be called upon to simply balance the lash fill for maintenance, switch to a fuller look and use the volume technique, make a change to the style, or make a change to the length of the fill.
+Eyelash fills are a good opportunity for you to refine your client's style based on what look they are going for, as well as what events your client might be experiencing.
+Eyelash extension fills are an opportunity for the client to play with their look and for you to express your creativity and artistry.

-If you have any questions, you can reach us by emailing email@example.com or on our Facebook Page: https://www.facebook.com/eyelashextensionstraining/
+At EBL Lashes, we’ve curated the best products for lash technicians.
+We’re an expert source for lash training courses, too.
+If you have any questions on the eyelash extension fill procedure, you can reach us by emailing firstname.lastname@example.org or on our Facebook Page:

 We look forward to hearing from you!